• Skip to primary navigation

 What to serve with Broccoli Cheddar Cheese Cornbread Muffins?

-Broccoli Cheddar Cheese Cornbread Muffins are great paired with chili and soups, and really just about any main dish.
+Broccoli Cheddar Cheese Cornbread Muffins like my Herb and Cheese Bread, are great paired with chili and soups, and really just about any main dish.
 I served them with quiche and a salad at a birthday luncheon for a friend recently and they met with rave reviews.
 Cornbread muffins also reheat well and make a great afterschool snack.

 How long do cornbread muffins last: